RBW1999/VR-StudySystem-Template-VE/README.md

 Start the build.
 The initiate study scene (black) should load.
 You then can proceed to controll the StudySystem via the experimenter interface.

 ### 2. experimenter interface
+The repository for the interace can be found here ([VR-StudySystem-Template-WebApp](https://github.com/RBW1999/VR-StudySystem-Template-WebApp))

 #### 2.0 first time SetUp